yuchingho/University/2) UWS Second Year/3) Semester One - Digital Asset Development/Assessment/README.md

 Rooms is a Level Design Environment to show off high quality models and textures produced.
-The Blender models and Unreal project can be downloaded from [Google Drive](https://drive.google.com/open?id=1Koy9IMFbukxuam1idZwmtIGTYxdSNaRl).

 [Play on Itch](https://yuchingho.itch.io/rooms)\
 [YouTube](https://youtu.be/XCwwLIuUZGs)